draftpost0/draftpost0.github.io/index.md

 ---
   <img src="/assets/img/gatiss.png" alt="Mark Gatiss telling you to fuck off" height="auto" width="200" style="border-radius:50%">
 invariably:
-> 'a genius', 'hilarious and bizarre',  'four pages in and i've already laughed twelve times', 'i'm going to have heard of you in five years', 'this tweet will change your life', 'laughed a lot', '[has] a way of making pain and suffering endearing', 'i shouldn't be laughing at this but i am', 'predictable', 'pyrotechnics', 'i don't think you're allowed to put that', 'yeah that's just their sense of humour', 'really like it but we want to be taken seriously as a production company', 'trying too hard to be funny', 'read someone nice'
+> 'genius', 'hilarious and bizarre',  'four pages in and i've already laughed twelve times', 'i'm going to have heard of you in five years', 'this tweet will change your life', 'laughed a lot', '[has] a way of making pain and suffering endearing', 'i shouldn't be laughing at this but i am', 'predictable', 'pyrotechnics', 'i don't think you're allowed to put that', 'yeah that's just their sense of humour', 'really like it but we want to be taken seriously as a production company', 'trying too hard to be funny', 'read someone nice'

 ## (writer, fuck you pay me, all quotes real and accurate at some point in time)